ilanschnell/bitarray/README.rst

 ``buffer_info()`` -> tuple
-   Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's buffer, the buffer size (in bytes), the bit endianness as a string, the number of unused padding bits within the last byte, and the allocated memory for the buffer (in bytes).
+   Return a tuple containing:

+   0. memory address of the bitarray's buffer
+   1. buffer size (in bytes)
+   2. bit endianness as a string
+   3. number of unused padding bits
+   4. allocated memory for the buffer (in bytes)
+   5. memory is read-only
+   6. buffer is imported
+   7. number of buffer exports

 ``bytereverse(start=0, stop=<end of buffer>, /)``